-If your pet attempts to get out of a costume, be sure it is not too tight or difficult for them to get out of (as courtiner-intuitive as this seems).
+If your pet attempts to get out of a costume, be sure it is not too tight or difficult for them to get out of (as counter-intuitive as this seems).
 Tight straps or strings can result in your pet getting tangled and struggling or blocking their airway accidentally.

 Make sure to lift all candles and jack-o-lanterns with candles inside off of the floor and away from where your dogs or cats can bump into them.

 There are plenty of safe, holistic ways to keep safe this Halloween.
 Using essential oils is a great start.
 Lavender oil is not only calming to people but is calming to pets too.
 Use it in an oil diffuser or dilute with a carrier oil, like coconut oil, to put on the skin for a calming effect.
 Peppermint oil can also produce a calm effect in pets and people alike.

 There are a few oils that should be avoided in all animals.
 A few of the most popular oils to avoid using on pets include:

 - Tea tree oil

 CBD oil has many amazing uses.
 Research shows it has the potential to ease aches and pains associated with arthritis, shrink tumors, and stop seizures.
 But one of the most common conditions CBD can help with anxiety and stress.
-CBD oil for dogs is great for reducing noise anxiety (like fear of thunderstorms or doorbells), anxiety about new people, and stress that comes with the holidays.
+CBD oil for dogs is great for reducing noise anxiety (like fear of thunderstorms or fireworks), anxiety about new people, and stress that comes with the holidays.